 Any accompanying or “following to join” spouse and children under the age of 21 may be eligible for TD nonimmigrant status.
 Spouses and children are not permitted to work in the United States and are allow to study.

 Need to apply for TN visa?
 Call us now, and we welcome any questions about your personal situation and look forward to speaking with you.
-Our team speaks English, Mandarin and Hindi!
+Our team speaks English, Mandarin, Cantonese, Taishan Dialect and Japanese!

 Current TN Visa holder?
 Would like to consider applying for US green card?
 Yes, we can help!
 We are highly experienced in job based green card applications, including labor certification application, i.e. PERM applications, I-140 immigrant petitions and adjustment of status applications.
 We understand the nature of nonimmigrant intent of TN visa, and can best advise you on the suitable timing for you to submit your I-140 petition, how to maintain your TN visa during your green card application process, and whether you should change your visa status from TN to H1B visa.
 All you need to do is contact us now!

 We now available on WeChat!
 Chat with us by looking for us by “TriciaWangLawOffice” or scan barcode at the bottom of the page.